-Activity Evidence that supports this approach Challenge number(s) addressed Phonics CPD • Release time for Phonics Lead to attend and cascade training from the English Hub Evidence from EEFT "Qualified teachers tend to get better results when delivering phonics interventions (up to twice the effectiveness of other staff), indicating that pedagogical expertise is a key component of successful teaching of early reading."
-In school data for phonics screen shows this approach effective 2 Reading CPD • Release time for Reading Lead to attend and cascade training from the English Hub Evidence from EEFT "On average, reading comprehension approaches deliver an additional 6 months' progress."
+Activity Evidence that supports this approach Challenge number(s) addressed Phonics CPD • Release time for Phonics Lead to attend and cascade training from the English Hub "Qualified teachers tend to get better results when delivering phonics interventions (up to twice the effectiveness of other staff), indicating that pedagogical expertise is a key component of successful teaching of early reading."
+In school data for phonics screen shows this approach effective 2 Release time for Reading Lead to attend and cascade training from the English Hub "On average, reading comprehension approaches deliver an additional 6 months' progress."
 The evidence suggests that disadvantaged children benefit more from reading comprehension strategy interventions.
 In school monitoring shows this approach effective in improving the teaching of reading.
-2,3 Emotional well-being CPD • Release time for staff to attend emotional well- being CPD where appropriate.
+2,3 Emotional well-being CPD • Release time for staff to attend emotional well-being CPD where appropriate.
 Evidence from EEFT "On average, SEL interventions have an identifiable and valuable impact on attitudes to learning and social relationships in school.
 They also have an average overall impact of + 4 months' additional progress on attainment."
-Evidence from EEFT shows that effective 4 SEL support must be embedded into routine educational practice and robustly supported by all staff.
+Evidence from EEFT shows that effective 4 routine educational practice and robustly supported by all staff.
 60% of children rated on our ACES profile are PP and yet all children access in-class provision